 “Unbelievable!
 Williams comes back during the last seconds of the fight to knockout the champ Martin Gonzalez.
 This is one of the most amazing moments in boxing history!”

 Williams stood in the center of the ring as countless people rushed him from all sides.
 The commotion was overwhelming.
 He was finally the champion of the world.
 This was the moment he had dreamed of since he was a little boy following his father every day to their local boxing gym.
-He thought when this moment arrived he would be filled with joy, but now that it was here, all he wanted to do was lay down and take a nap.
+He thought when this moment arrived he would be filled with joy, but now that it was here, all he wanted to do was lie down and take a nap.
 Everything hurt.
-But in the end, after all the blood, sweat, and tears given to get here, after all the grueling training and sacrifice, it was all worth it.
+But in the end, after all the blood, sweat, and tears given to reach this point, after all the grueling training and sacrifice, he could hold his head up with pride.

 While you’re here, check out our short stories page for more great original fiction.